The Kingsway

 - Lambton Kingsway Junior Middle School (TDSB, JK-8): no Grade 7-8 gap for public school families

-- Etobicoke Collegiate Institute: well-regarded public secondary pathway
+- Etobicoke Collegiate Institute: well-regarded public secondary pathway (verify catchment by address)

 - The Kingsway BIA: village-scale commercial strip with independent character